![]() A Ouigo TGV at Paris Gare de Lyon. Fares start from just €10 at www.ouigo.com. |

 Bring your own food & drink!

 Lo-cost Ouigo trains have had the cafe-bar removed and there is no catering whatsoever, even on a 6-hour run between Paris & Nice.
-So remember to stock up and bring your own food & drink - even wine or beer is fine.
+So remember to bring your own food & drink - even wine or beer is fine.

 -